0xadada/0xadada.github.io/_posts/2022-04-01-i-am-not-a-software-developer.md

 displayTitle: "I am not a software developer"
 date: 2022-04-01 11:48:00
 metaDescription:
-  "Knowledge workers, software developers, and workers generally reproduce themselves"
+  "On how knowledge workers, software developers, and workers more generally produce personal identities coupled to the production of surplus value"
 metaKeywords:
   software development, software-development, labor
 metaOgType: "article"